-This map shows the Oak Ridges Moraine, Greenbelt and Areas of Natural and Scientific Interest in York Region which are taken into consideration as part of environmental assessments for each project.
+▲ The map shows the Regional Greenlands System, Oak Ridges Moraine, Greenbelt and Areas of Natural and Scientific Interest in York Region.
+Further maps showing the key hydrologic features, woodlands and wellhead protection areas which are taken into consideration as part of environmental assessments for each project.